 - Start by logging in to the platform and creating a new project.

 - Since I want to build my own app to control the cooler, I will use Grandeur's JS SDK for sending data to my hardware and add login functionality into the app.
-For this, I need the API key and access credentials which I will provide to the SDK, which then makes connection with the cloud.
-API key acts as the identifier for my project while access credentials (Access key and token) are part of the request's source validating scheme.
+For this, I need the API key and Secret which I will provide to the SDK, which then makes connection with the cloud.
+API key acts as the identifier for my project while Secret is part of the request's source validating scheme.
 This is how I get them:

 - Auth is the way Grandeur provides to build register/login functionalities in the app.
 This way multiple users can use the app, each controlling its own (paired) devices.
 With builtin access management, a user can only access a device paired to its own account; I'll get to that in a sec.
 Below is how I created a new user.